RKapadia01/PresidioRedactionProcessor/README.md

           hash_type: "sha256"
    # Utilizes OTTL (OpenTelemetry Transformation Language) to set flags
    # It is recommended to set these flags and pass in attributes indicating
-   # which logs/traces you beleive contains PII.
+   # which logs/traces you believe contains PII.
 This will avoid adding
-   # uneccessary overhead to the Otel Pipeline
+   # unneccessary overhead to the Otel Pipeline
    process_trace_if:
     - 'attributes["contains_pii"] == true'
    process_log_if: